 In 1886, Old Judge Cigarettes produced a small set (N167) that is among the scarcest pre-war card collectibles around featuring baseball players, boxers, and women.
 They followed that up with the largest pre-war card issue ever created in the N172 Old Judge set.

 Produced by Goodwin and Company for its Old Judge brand of cigarettes, the N172 set is so large, in fact, that new cards are still being discovered.
 Currently, more than 500 baseball players exist but there are more than 1,000 cards in all since many players have several different poses.
+Other subjects, including boxers and wrestlers, are found, too.
 Counting all of the subjects, PSA says there are more than 4,500 cards in all.
 For this reason, while worthy checklists have been assembled, it is likely that none will every be completely confirmed.

 The cards have a sepia-tone and are actually two separate pieces – a photograph of a player affixed to a piece of cardboard.
 And with blank backs, this has led to collectors rebacking cards by removing other more favorable backs from cards and replacing less favorable ones.

 Also of note is that the set doesn’t exactly have a uniform design.
 Some cards have handwritten names on them.
 Others have the Old Judge Cigarettes name in various shapes, sizes, and parts of the card.
 The set is sort of all of the place when it comes to design.